Kansas State vs. USC Predictions & Picks - November 6

 Kansas State Performance Insights

-- Last season Kansas State was eighth-best in the nation in assists with 17.0 per game.
+- At 17 assists per game, Kansas State was eighth-best in the nation last season.

-- The Wildcats made 7.2 3-pointers per game and shot 34.3% from beyond the arc last year, ranking 200th and 171st, respectively, in the nation.
+- Kansas State gave up 6.5 3-pointers per game and conceded 30.8% from beyond the arc last season, ranking 82nd and 31st, respectively, in the country.

+- Kansas State took 36.1% percent of its shots from beyond the arc last season, and 26.8% of its made shots are from there.
+Inside the arc, it took 63.9% of its shots, with 73.2% of its makes coming from there.

+- With 72.5 points per game on offense, USC was 157th in the nation last season.
+Defensively, it surrendered 67.4 points per contest, which ranked 96th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.